Nuitka/Nuitka-website/posts/nuitka-release-0515.rst

   ``PyQt5`` plug-in support.
 Experimental Windows ``multiprocessing`` support.
   Experimental PyLint warnings disable support.
 More to come.

-- Added support for AnaConda accelerated mode on macOS by modifying the rpath to the Python DLL.
+- Added support for Anaconda accelerated mode on macOS by modifying the rpath to the Python DLL.

 - Added experimental support for ``multiprocessing`` on Windows, which needs